 What Are the Different Types of Dental Emergencies?

 It is not uncommon to experience sudden toothaches in the middle of the night.
-Although it can be extremely uncomfortable, they may be exactly be considered an emergency dental issue.
+Although it can be very uncomfortable, they may be exactly be considered an emergency dental issue.

 So when do you know if you need to come down to our emergency room?
 Read below to find out about some emergency dental scenarios and what you can do before making it down to the dentist’s office.

 1. Knocked-Out Tooth

 3. Losing A Crown

 If you are experiencing tooth decay or toothache, that may not completely be an emergency.
 If you do not have any signs of infection while having a toothache, it is not considered an emergency.